The Roth IRA: What It Is and How It Works

 So which is the better account to use for retirement: a traditional or a Roth IRA?

 The truth is, everyone’s situation is different.
 In some instances, one makes more sense than the other.
 In other cases, you might benefit from both accounts together.

 I checked in with The Oxford Club’s Chief Income Expert and Editor of Wealthy Retirement Marc Lichtenfeld on which account he preferred.
 Here are his thoughts:

-The most attractive feature of a Roth IRA is that your withdrawals are tax-free – and who doesn’t love tax-free income?
+The most attractive feature of a Roth IRA is that your withdrawals are tax-free.
+And who doesn’t love tax-free income?
 However, you’ve already paid taxes on the contributions.
-And if you’re deciding between contributing to a Roth versus a traditional IRA, remember that contributions to a traditional IRA can lower your taxable income and, as a result, your taxes in the year the contribution is made.
+And if you’re deciding between contributing to a Roth versus a traditional IRA, remember that contributions to a traditional IRA can lower your taxable income.

 So it really depends upon your specific case and whether you’d rather pay taxes now or later.
 The difference between your current and retirement income tax rates makes a huge difference here.